History of Formula One: Era of factory Italian and Mercedes front-engine cars (1950–1957)

-The Mercedes cars swept the next two seasons with Fangio and Moss winning all but three of the races.
-However, at the end of the 1955 season Mercedes vanished as swiftly as they had come.
-They had proven the superiority of their technology, but the crash of one of their sportscars that year at Le Mans, killing 83 people, was also a significant factor.
-The company would not return to Formula One for forty years.
+The Mercedes cars swept the next two seasons with Fangio and Stirling Moss winning all but three of the races.
+However, at the end of the 1955 season Mercedes left the formula after the disastrous crash of one of their cars at Le Mans killed 82 people.
+The company would not return to Formula One for thirty years.
 After Le Mans, four of the year's remaining Grands Prix were cancelled.
-The Monaco Grand Prix saw a spectacular incident when Ascari and his Lancia crashed into the harbour after missing a chicane.
+The Monaco Grand Prix saw a spectacular incident when Ascari crashed his Lancia into the harbour after missing a chicane.
 Ascari was pulled out of the water alive and apparently well.
-However, there was speculation over an undetected internal injury when four days later Ascari was killed at Monza while testing a sportscar.
-After Ascari's death, Lancia followed Mercedes out of the category, passing their engines, cars, information and technology to Ferrari.
-The 1956 season saw Fangio make good use of the Lancia-born Ferrari to win his fourth championship.
-Driving for Maserati, he took his fifth championship in the 1957 season, a record which would not be beaten for 46 years.
-Ferrari developed a new engine for 1957, the V6 "Dino" engine, it was competitive by 1958 and Mike Hawthorn became the first British F1 World Champion, though his victory was short-lived: he died the following winter.
+However, there was speculation that he had sustained an undetected internal injury when he was killed four days later at Monza while testing a sportscar.
+After Ascari's death, Lancia followed Mercedes out of the formula, passing their engines, cars, information and technology to Ferrari.
+The 1956 season saw Fangio make good use of the Lancia-inspired Ferrari D50 to win his fourth championship.
+In the 1957 season, driving for Maserati, Fangio took his fifth championship, a record which would not be beaten for 46 years.